 It is the owner or contractors' responsibility to call for an inspection when the work is ready.
 When you call, you will need to know the following information: the permit number, the project name, the site address, the name and phone number for the contact person, the date and time of the inspection, and the kind of inspection you are requesting.

 Inspection requests through mybuildingpermit.com can be made up to 6:00 a.m. the same day.
 Inspections requests through the phone can be made up to 3:00 p.m. the previous business day.
-To schedule a specific time for an inspection, call the Inspector directly at 206-790-3436.
+If you have any questions concerning your project or inspections you may call the inspector directly at 206-276-6856.

 Since failure to obtain a permit is a violation of City ordinances and state law, fines may be levied.
 The work may be required to be torn out and redone, or removed completely, either because the work was not done to code, or the work cannot be approved due to building or zoning requirements.